TheExploration/chat-overlay/README.md

 ### Usage
 1. This overlay is for recording with chat invisible by changing chat opacity to 0 or chat scale to 0 in chat settings.
 (Do not click hide chat)
 2. When recording with OBS the chat will stay invisible while you can see it with the overlay.
+3. It should work for all Minecraft versions